jnidzwetzki/bboxdb/doc/network.md

 	.                                    .
 	+------------------------------------+

+Note: All time stamps are 64 bit long and have a resolution of nano seconds

 ### Body for response type = 0x06 / 0x07
 By using the response types 0x06 and 0x07 a set of tuples can be transfered.
 For example, this could be the result of a query.
 The begin of the transfer of the tuple set is indicated by the package type 0x06; the end is indicated by the type 0x07.
 Both package types have an empty body.